josephfinlayson/nhshd_datavis/README.md

 The current state of the project is that area.incidence and area.coverage have some useful data in.

 There is vaccine coverage data here http://www.hpa.org.uk/webw/HPAweb&HPAwebStandard/HPAweb_C/1195733783627

+The map_mapping.xlsx is the start of a link between the pre-2001 data and the post-2001 data.
+Good luck!